Procedure 5.18.2 Check List for Events Involving Alcoholic Beverages or 3.2% Malt Liquor

 ON-SALE.
 An "on-sale" is the sale of alcoholic beverages for consumption on the licensed premises only.

 WINE.
-"Wine" (formerly called venous spirits) is the product made from the normal alcoholic fermentation of grapes, including still wine, sparkling and carbonated wine, wine made from condensed grape must, wine made from other agricultural products than sound, ripe grapes,
+"Wine" (formerly called vinous spirits) is the product made from the normal alcoholic fermentation of grapes, including still wine, sparkling and carbonated wine, wine made from condensed grape must, wine made from other agricultural products than sound, ripe grapes, imitation wine, compounds sold as wine, vermouth, cider, sherry and sake, in each instance containing not less than one-half of one percent nor more than 24 percent alcohol by volume for nonindustrial use.
+Wine does not include distilled spirits as defined above.

 WINE TASTING.
-"Wine tasting" (MS 340A.418) is an event of not more than four hours' duration at which persons pay a fee or donation to participate, and are allowed to consume wine by the glass without paying a separate charge for each glass.
+"Wine tasting" (Minn.
+Stat. §340A.418) is an event of not more than four hours' duration at which persons pay a fee or donation to participate, and are allowed to consume wine by the glass without paying a separate charge for each glass.

 - Policy 5.18 Alcoholic Beverages or Controlled Substances on Campus